pfcarnahan/KAConsole/README.md

 Past command output can be seen in the window above the prompt, and you can scroll through it to see older outputs.

+KAConsole now will show you the contents of objects that are returned.

 You can also log things to the KAConsole with `KAConsole.log(MESSAGE)`, `KAConsole.warn(MESSAGE)`, and `KAConsole.error(MESSAGE)`, which mimics the normal use of `console`.

 ##### Commands